rexarski/toolbox/README.md

 - [Things 3](https://culturedcode.com/things/).
 The best GTD from my perspective. 🍎 `Ctrl` + `Space`: quick entry.
 - ~~[Itsycal for Mac](https://www.mowglii.com/itsycal/).
 A menubar calendar.~~
-- ~~[Clear](https://apps.apple.com/us/app/clear-todos/id493136154).
-One of the GTD apps with the best interactions.
-Deprecated.
-What a pity. 🍎~~

 ### 💬 Messaging